Compare 60 Accounting Software Vendors

 The specific requirements of enterprise and multinational organizations include multi-currency and multinational regulatory requirements, supply chain, manufacturing, and business intelligence needs.
 Large or complex businesses should look for a fully-featured accounting tool or ERP that meets as many requirements as possible.
 Some enterprise businesses may even choose to work with a vendor to customize their ERP solution to ensure it has the functionality they need.

-Enterprise-ready accounting software will automate and bring together many of the company’s financial tasks: invoice, supply chain, franchise, manufacturing management, and much more.
+Enterprise-ready accounting software will automate and bring together many of the company’s financial tasks: invoice, supply chain, franchise, manufacturing management, transaction point payments and much more.
 These systems will also include valuable accounting analytics tools that will help with budgeting and forecasting and improving the company’s overall financial status.

 If you’re leading the initiative on software procurement, you’ll need to build a compelling case to company stakeholders on all of the advantages the new solution will offer.
 Below are a few talking points tailored to specific executives to help you get started.